-You may also need to get a loan in order to access enough cash to pay off any other heirs in a buyout.
+You may also need to take out a loan to access enough cash to pay off any other heirs in a buyout.
 Special types of financing for this process exist, known as probate or estate loans.

 Step 5: Sell the home

-Beneficiaries could jointly choose to sell the home instead.
-This may make it easier to deal with the outstanding debt, by using the proceeds to pay off the mortgage.
+Beneficiaries could jointly choose to sell the inherited home instead.
+This may make dealing with the outstanding debt easier by using the proceeds to pay off the mortgage.
 If there are remaining proceeds after the sale is finalized, the money can be distributed amongst the heirs.

 The deceased individual’s will may provide instructions regarding distribution of sale proceeds amongst heirs.
-There may also be state laws surrounding how proceeds should be distributed.
+There may also be state laws surrounding how to distribute proceeds.

 If you do decide to sell, make sure you understand whether there will be tax consequences.
 There may be capital gains taxes to consider stemming from a sale.
 This tax is paid on proceeds that are above the home’s original purchase price (aka the property’s tax basis) — in other words, any profit on the sale.